rcastellotti/papers/papers/dynamo.md

 [^oracle]: <http://www.oracle.com/database/berkeley-db.html>

-The request coordination component is built on top of an event- driven messaging substrate where the message processing pipeline is split into multiple stages similar to the SEDA architecture [^24].
+The request coordination component is built on top of an event-driven messaging substrate where the message processing pipeline is split into multiple stages similar to the SEDA architecture [^24].
 All communications are implemented using Java NIO channels.
 The coordinator executes the read and write requests on behalf of clients by collecting data from one or more nodes (in the case of reads) or storing data at one or more nodes (for writes).
 Each client request results in